gregrgay/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

 **Tag:** ``<imageinput>``

-Specifies the image file and the region in the file that the student must click.
+Specifies the image file and the area in the file where students must click.

   Attributes